-Avontus Welcomes Randal Johnson
+Avontus Welcomes Stephanie Vrettakos

 Summary: A critical vulnerability was found in a widely used open-source Java logging library that opens any application containing said library up to all kinds of threats.
 Avontus software is unaffected by this vulnerability.